williamg/ugly/README.md

 Now, head to `localhost:3333/viewer/` and enjoy the show!

+### Options
+There are a few command line options available:
+- `-p`: Change the port used to  serve the client (default is 3333). (*Make sure this is not set to `4444` as that port is the hard-coded WebSocket port*)
+- `-l`: Change where the log file is written (default is 'ugly.log')
+- `-r`: Limit the rate of the viewer.
+If this is 60, for example, the server will try to send frames at approximately 60FPS.
+This is helpful if you have a pre-generated ugly script:

+        cat uglyScript | ugly -r 60

+    avoid this option if you are producing your script in real-time, though.

 ### Commands
 To learn more about the commands supported by **ugly**, please refer to the wiki page:
 [Commands](https://github.com/williamg/ugly/wiki/Commands)